Vijay-Nirmal/WebInteractMCP/website/content/docs/latest/api/client-library.md

 4. **Response Format**: Standardized response structure with `content` array
 5. **Error Handling**: Specific error types instead of generic errors

-This comprehensive API reference covers all aspects of the WebIntract MCP client library, providing developers with everything needed to integrate MCP tools into their applications effectively.
+This comprehensive API reference covers all aspects of the WebInteract MCP client library, providing developers with everything needed to integrate MCP tools into their applications effectively.

 ## Next Steps